 Now, to enjoy this hike for yourself, just park at the Bubbles Parking Lot, and find the “Bubbles Divide” Trailhead.
 Once you’re actually on the trail, it’ll be pretty easy to follow since it’s well-kept and makes a slow climb through the forest here,

 Eventually, you’ll see the North Bubble spur trail on your right and will then hit the South Bubble spur trail on your left.
 Follow this trail and head to the summit of South Bubble.

 Continue a bit further and you’ll find a tiny side trail that will take you to Bubble Rock.
 Yeah, not gon a lie, you can’t really leave without seeing this awesome rock formation first.

-From here, you could either go back the way you came or continue along the trail, descending the cliffs to Jordan Pond.
-It can be steep though since there are some exposed sections with some scrambling, so be sure you have the right gear before you make the climb down.
+From here descend the cliffs to Jordan Pond.
+It is steep and has some exposed sections so you’ll have to do some scrambling, be sure you have the right gear before you make the climb down.

 And then when you finally do make it to the bottom, you’ll go through a forested area and hit the Jordan Pond Trail.

 Feel free to either turn left and take the Jordon Pond Carry Trail back to the Bubbles parking lot or turn right and take the longer, infinitely more scenic route along Jordan Pond (you’ll eventually use the Bubbles Divide Trai to go back to the parking lot).

 Pro Tip: This hike is perfect for first-timers to the park since it will introduce you to some of the area’s most popular attractions.
 Just be sure to arrive early, especially in the summer, since this is an incredibly popular hike through Acadia.